SteveBarnett/Remixing/index.md

 I like making **pictures**, with cameras or pens and pencils.
 Often abstract, strange juxtapositions, or iconography and patterns.
 I go by the nickname Max Barners.
 [See some of my photos on Instagram](https://www.instagram.com/maxbarners/).
 [I like to sketch and draw](/art/), especially in small and weird ways.
 I've also dabbled with making [music](/music/), just for fun.

 I occasionally run small ["events"](/eventing/) for small(ish) groups of friends.
-I'm one of the organisers for [One Mindful Breath](https://www.onemindfulbreath.org.nz/), a secular dharma practice community in Wellington, Aotearoa New Zealand.
+For a while I was one of the organisers for [One Mindful Breath](https://www.onemindfulbreath.org.nz/), a secular dharma practice community in Wellington, Aotearoa New Zealand.

 ## Work